-I recently launched a Slack app to help with channel bloat!
+I recently launched a Slack app to help with channel bloat.
 Simply installing it would help me out a bunch.
-I have 2/10 installations required to submit my app to the Slack Marketplace.
-Thanks for helping me reach that goal.
+I have 1/10 installations required to submit my app to the Slack Marketplace.
+To say thank you for helping me, I am giving you a free 6 month trial.

-In Python there is a module for internationalization in the standard library called gettext
+In Python there is a module for internationalization in the standard library called gettext.

 There is also a common alias for this which is a simple underscore (_).